ArtInLines/ail/README.md

 [stb](https://github.com/nothings/stb)-[style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) single-file MIT licensed libraries for C/C++.

+The goal is to create an actually useful and well-designed Standard Library to C, that is both portable and performant.

 ## Disclaimer

 These libraries are still heavily under development as I experiment with using them in my own projects.
-There is not any documentation yet and breaking changes might be introduced at any point.
+There is very little documentation as of yet and breaking changes might be introduced at any point.

+Most libraries are currently also not fully functional yet.
+There are probably a host of bugs and lots of missing features.
+It is not recommended to use this library for production development yet.

 Unlike the original stb-libraries, all libraries here depend on the [ail.h](./ail.h) file, so you should always include that file along with all other libraries you want from here.

-All libraries are written in C99.
+All libraries are written in C11 (often even C99).
+C++ portability is not a high priority right now.

 I'm writing these libraries primarily for myself.
 I will thus add features that I find useful in a design-style that I like.
 Alternative usecases are secondary to me.